-Building Resilience: How Failure Helps
+Building Resilience: Why Failure is Essential

 We would all like to live a life where we didn't fail at anything.
 We can feel that it'd really be ideal if everything we turn our hand to was successful.
 Similarly, would also like to know how to build resilience to the difficulties in our life.
 However, building resilience can't happen in a life that only contains success.
 Why do resilience and failure go together?